MicrosoftDocs/Devices-docs/surface/surface-it-toolkit-uefi-config.md

 :::image type="content" source="images/ueficonfig-start.png" alt-text="Screenshot of UEFI Configuration.":::
 3. Select the devices to be configured.
 Choose from your Managed Devices or go to All Devices to select your device and model.
 Select **Next**.
 :::image type="content" source="images/ueficonfig-select-devices.png" alt-text="Screenshot of device selection for UEFI Configuration.":::
-4. In the Device Configuration Settings page, select the components you wish to configure.
+4. In the Device Configuration Settings page, select the components you wish to configure and choose a UEFI password setting.
 When finished, select **Next**.
 :::image type="content" source="images/ueficonfig-device-config-settings.png" alt-text="Screenshot of Device Configuration Settings page.":::
-5. When complete, select **Finish**
+5. The Final Review page shows selected configuration details.
+Review your changes, select **Choose Folder** to save the UEFI configuration package, and select **Create**.
 :::image type="content" source="images/ueficonfig-complete-package.png"alt-text="Screenshot of completed configuration for the Device package.":::

 > [!TIP]